Spiced Chicken Bowls with Nectarine Sauce

 Instructions

-- In a small bowl, combine the cumin, paprika, garlic powder, cinnamon, and ¼ teaspoon salt.
+- Season the Chicken: In a small bowl, combine the cumin, paprika, garlic powder, cinnamon, and ¼ teaspoon salt.
 Sprinkle the spice mixture over the chicken pieces, tossing well to coat.

-- Add 1 teaspoon olive oil to the pan along with the nectarines, lemon juice, and honey (if using).
-Sauté over medium-low heat, scraping the browned bits from the bottom of the pan until the apricots are just softened, about 4 minutes.
+- Make the Sauce: Add 1 teaspoon olive oil to the pan along with the nectarines, lemon juice, and honey (if using).
+Sauté over medium-low heat, scraping the browned bits from the bottom of the pan until the nectarines are just softened, about 4 minutes.
 Remove the nectarine mixture from the pan and set aside.

-- Wipe the pan clean, then add 1 teaspoon olive oil and the zucchini.
+- Cook the Zucchini: Wipe the pan clean, then add 1 teaspoon olive oil and the zucchini.
 Sprinkle with ¼ teaspoon salt, then sauté over medium-high heat, flipping once, until browned and cooked through on both sides, about 8 minutes.

-- Assemble the final dish by arranging the cooked chicken, zucchini, green olives, and nectarine sauce in bowls.
+- Assemble the Bowls: Assemble the final dish by arranging the cooked chicken, zucchini, green olives, and nectarine sauce in bowls.
 Sprinkle with chopped almonds and mint.
 Serve warm.

 This was a huge hit with my whole family!
 I added brown rice to the bottom of the bowls.
 Yummy!